stuwilmur/micro-table/API.md

 - a value of n=-1 returns the row immediately below the current row.

 No checking is performed on the value of *n*: if the corresponding row does not exist, then the function returns *undefined*.

+- The parameter *index* is the index of the current row.

 <a name="calc.end" href="#calc.end"># </a>*model.calc*.**end**()